netlify/staticgen/source/projects/prosopopee.md

 description: A static website generator that allows you to tell a story with your pictures
 ---

-Prosopopee is static site generator for your story.
+Prosopopee.
+Static site generator for your story.

 Make beautiful customizable pictures galleries that tell a story using a static website generator written in Python.
 You don't need care about css, code and presentation, manage your contents in YAML file and Prosopopee will take care about the rest.